-At the top of the input data file "WM_Pitch_Robust.Inp" there is a batch set that can be used to process all the datasets in that file in batch mode, instead of running them interactively one at a time.
-Start the Flixan program, select the subdirectory "Pitch Robust", and from the top menu select: "File Management", "Manage Input Files (.inp)", and "Edit/Process Input Data".
-The input file manager dialog comes up and the menu on the left side lists the input files in the directory, there is only one in this case.
-Choose "WM_Pitch_Robust.Inp" and click on "Select Input File".
+On the top of the vehicle data file "WM_Pitch_Robust.Inp" there is a batch set which can be used to run all the data sets in that file in batch mode, instead of running them one at a time.
+Start the Flixan program, select the subdirectory "Pitch Robust", and from the top menu select: "Edit", "Manage Input Files (.inp)", and "Process/ Edit Input Data".